 Trapasso also recommends being diligent about annual health screenings, especially for those with increased risk factors like diabetes or a family history of cardiac issues.
 He has seen a decline in preventive health screenings since the pandemic hit, but people should not fear contracting Covid-19 from doctor visits.
 He says almost all the staff in his group has had at least one vaccination, if not two.
 He also stresses the importance of staying up-to-date with flu shots and receiving the Covid-19 vaccine when available, “to avoid putting added stress on your system and heart”.

-The doctor warns that cardiac distress can manifest in both typical and atypical ways, with women tending to show more atypical symptoms.
+According to dr robert macarthur, cardiac distress can manifest in both typical and atypical ways, with women tending to show more atypical symptoms.

 Cardiac Distress Symptoms can include: